timshadel/cardciphers/README.md

 won't work, and their pseudo-random keystreams are close enough to random that basic methods like the frequency analysis you use in newspaper cryptograms won't work either.

+![A diagram of the process used by card ciphers to turn regular text into encrypted alphabetic strings.][packing]

+[packing]: ./cardcipher-packaging.png "Overview of card cipher encryption and decryption process"

 ## Definitions

 The rigor of the terminology used in describing card ciphers varies, and so I want to establish some definitions